Motivesoft/vscode-ulid-generator/README.md

 ## Features

-From the command palette, context menu or via a hotkey, one of more ULID can be placed into the current editor.
+From the command palette or editor context menu, one of more ULIDs can be placed into the current editor, or a single ULID placed onto the clipboard.

 ## Requirements

-...
+This extension uses the [ulidx](https://github.com/perry-mitchell/ulidx) fork of the original [ulid](https://github.com/ulid/javascript) package as it seems better maintained.

 ## Extension Settings